linebender/vello/examples/usvg_viewer/README.md

 ## Usage

-Running the viewer without any arguments will render a set of default, public-domain SVG images:
+Running the viewer without any arguments will render a built-in set of public-domain SVG images:

 ```bash
 $ cargo run --release